-- The Washington State Department of Ecology has identified zones by color indicating suitability for water exchange.
-Green zones indicate likely-suitable for Water Budget Neutral (WBN) exchange; yellow zones indicate more research is needed to determine suitability of WBN exchange; and red zones indicate that the area is unsuitable for WBN exchange. - If your parcel is in a yellow zone, you may contact private water banks and inquire as to the process for determining whether mitigation is available for your parcel.
+• The Washington State Department of Ecology has identified zones by color indicating suitability for water exchange.
+Green zones indicate likely-suitable for Water Budget Neutral (WBN) exchange; yellow zones indicate more research is needed to determine suitability of WBN exchange; and red zones indicate that the area is unsuitable for WBN exchange.

-• If you are interested in using the Kittitas County Water Bank and you are in a yellow zone, additional review from Ecology may be required prior to mitigation approval.
+- If your parcel is in a yellow zone, you may contact private water banks and inquire as to the process for determining whether mitigation is available for your parcel. - If you are interested in using the Kittitas County Water Bank and you are in a yellow zone, Kittitas County is working on a process to provide mitigation for yellow zones.
+Additional review may be required prior to mitigation approval.